 What are the legal grounds for divorce in Greenville, SC?

-Throughout South Carolina, there are five different grounds for divorce:
+There are five different grounds for divorce in South Carolina:

 - Adultery – If your spouse committed adultery, you do not need to prove the actual act for it to become valid grounds for divorce.